SecretDuckSociety/TwitterNFTSalesBot/README.md

 ### About

 The is a javascript implementation for a Twitter Solana NFT collection sales bot.
 It monitors secondary marketplaces for sales from a given collection and tweets about them.
-As of now, the bot only monitors Magic Eden, but functionality for other marketplaces is on the way.
+As of now, the bot only monitors Magic Eden and Alpha Art, but functionality for other marketplaces is on the way.

 Along with the bot comes a [Collection Fetcher](https://github.com/SecretDuckSociety/TwitterNFTSalesBot/blob/main/CollectionFetcher.js) that will generate a json file of the metadata from your NFT collection.
 Here is an example of the format the metadata for each NFT comes in.
 ```